-On the First Anniversary of His Passing, Take a Look Back at the Unforgettable Roles That Made John Callahan a Soap Superstar
+On the Second Anniversary of His Passing, Take a Look Back at the Unforgettable Roles That Made John Callahan a Soap Superstar

 March 28 will always be a dark day for daytime fans; in 2020, it took from us an actor whose eye had a mischievous glint in it that only death could ever dim.

 John Callahan was one of those performers, the kind that automatically attracts your attention when they walk into a scene.
 There was a life to him, a vivacity that was undeniable.
 He was so “there” that you wanted to be there, too — or at very least keep a close eye on what was going on there.

 It took a minute for daytime to figure out how best to capitalize on his wicked grin and playful gaze.
 After making the rounds in primetime (guest-starring on everything from Three’s Company to Fantasy Island), Callahan made his soap debut in 1974 as General Hospital conniver Leo Russell.
 But it wasn’t until he’d returned to primetime — spending two years as Eric Stavros on Falcon Crest — that daytime sorta got the hang of him.

 Craig Hunt on Santa Barbara was an ideal role for Callahan.
 He was a bad guy who wanted to be good, and a good guy who had bad tendencies.
 So the actor got to play both sides of the coin, often at the same time.

 Then, in 1992, he struck pay dirt: Callahan was cast as Edmund Grey on All My Children.
 And though Dimitri Marick’s brother had a dark side, to be sure, he was by and large a hero, allowing the charismatic leading man to turn the charm up to 11.

 Possibly 12 at times; he was crazy appealing.
 So much so that for years, he was married to Eva LaRue, who played on-screen significant other, Maria Santos.